mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 # Budget Justification

-## Software Engineer
+## Salary Support

-*2 months/y in years 1, 2, 3, and 4*
+Support is requested for Co-PI Tucker at 0.25 months/year to direct the activities of the Community Surface Dynamics Modeling System (CSDMS).
+Tucker is currently the Deputy Director of CSDMS, and will become Executive Director in October 2017.

+Support is requested for a postdoctoral associate, Dr. Kimberly Rogers, for 3 month(s) per year for each year of the project.
+The rate is calculated at the institutional base salary with an anticipated 3% annual increase throughout the project.
+Dr. Rogers will be responsible for identifying salient components of the human and physical systems necessary for model input and will communicate these with programmers and model developers to ensure these are appropriately represented in model code; she will also be responsible for evaluating and validating integrated model outputs.

+Support is also requested for a software engineer, Dr. Eric Hutton, at 1.95 months in year 1 and 1.90 months for years 2, 3 and 4.
 Requirements include experience with system software and surface dynamic modeling (delta and near-shore processes, in particular), model coupling, abilities in high level (e.g. IDL, Matlab) and operational level (e.g. C, C++, Fortran, Python) languages, grid and mesh generation, and numerical methods (e.g. Eulerian, Lagrangian, implicit/explicit solvers, finite difference, and finite element methods).

-Eric Hutton is the Senior Software Engineer on the NSF-funded CSDMS (Community Surface Dynamics Modeling System) project.
+Dr. Hutton is the Senior Software Engineer on the NSF-funded CSDMS (Community Surface Dynamics Modeling System) project.
 He has proven experience in multi-language codes, sediment transport and geophysical model development, and model coupling.
 Duties will include overseeing and coordinating the model development necessary to componentize the identified models so that they conform to the CSDMS model-coupling protocols.

-Dr. Hutton does not have an academic appointment and so receives all of his funding through grants.
-As a result, he receives more than 2 months of funding per year from NSF.
+Dr. Rogers and Dr. Hutton does not have academic appointments and so receives all of their funding through grants.
+As a result, they request two or more months of funding per year from NSF.

 ## Travel

-Two trips to Tempe (round-trip airfare of $308; ground transportation of
+Travel to Tempe (round-trip airfare of $250; ground transportation of
-$103) in years 2, and 3 to attend an annual team meeting.
-Meetings will be three days with a day of travel to and from Denver and Tempe ($76 per diem for 4 days; 3 nights of lodging for $207 per night).
-Travel costs are budgeted to increase at a rate of 2.5% per year.
+$100) in years 2 (for Rogers and Hutton), and 3 (for Hutton) to attend an annual team meeting.
+Meetings will be three days with a day of travel to and from Denver and Tempe ($59 per diem for 5 days; 5 nights of lodging for $169 per night).
+Travel costs are budgeted to increase at a rate of 1.8% per year.

 ## Accounting Technician and System Administration